aswego123/aswego123/README.md

-- Hello I’m Anjali @aswego123 👋
+- Hello I’m Anjali @aswego123 diploma in DS from IIT MADRAS INDIA 👋
 - AI/ML Engineer · LTTS · IIT Madras DS · MCP / RAG / LangGraph
 - ⌨ Coding language: core lang are python 🐍 and Java 🍺
 - Lately i have been working on everything ai and Agentic ai 🍺